 In conclusion, $ sig(A')[l] \leq sig(B')[l]$ for any $l$, and relation $ A' \preceq B' $ follows. \end{proof}

-\begin{lemma} Given sequence $I$ of intervals, consider the optimal way to partition $I$ into $k$-ary chains.
+\begin{lemma} Given a sequence $I$ of intervals, consider an optimal way of partitioning $I$ into $k$-ary chains.
 Let $r$ be a stage where the greedy best-fit algorithm creates a new $k$-ary chain.
 Then the optimal way also creates a new $k$-ary chain. \end{lemma} \begin{proof} We use the fact that, by Lemma \ref{lemma:1}, before every step $r$ of the algorithm the multiset $\Gamma_{r-1}$ of slots created by our greedy algorithm dominates the multiset $\Omega_{r-1}$ created by the optimal insertion.

-Suppose that at stage $r$ the newly inserted interval $I_{r}$ element causes a new $k$-ary chain to be created.
-That means that the left endpoint $l_{r}$ of $I_{r}$ is lower than any of the elements of multiset $\Gamma_{r-1}$.
-By domination, the minimum slot of $\Omega_{r-1}$ is higher than the minimum slot of $\Gamma_{r-1}$.
+Suppose that at stage $r$ the newly inserted interval $I_{r}$ causes a new $k$-ary chain to be created.
+That means that the left endpoint $l_{r}$ of $I_{r}$ is lower than any of the elements of the multiset $\Gamma_{r-1}$.
+By domination, the minimum slot of $\Omega_{r-1}$ is at least as high as the minimum slot of $\Gamma_{r-1}$.
 Therefore $l_{r}$ is also lower than any slot of $\Omega_{r-1}$, which means that the optimal algorithm also creates a new $k$-ary chain when inserting $I_{r}$. \end{proof}

-Lemma \ref{bar} proves that the Greedy algorithm for insertion of new intervals is optimal.
+Lemma \ref{bar} proves that the best-fit algorithm for insertion of new intervals is optimal.